publiccodenet/blog/_posts/2021-03-04-episode-four-of-lets-talk-about-public-code.md

 ## What's next?

-The next episode will be in April, but date and guest is not set yet.
-If you have any suggestions for public coders we should talk to, reach out to us on [Twitter](https://twitter.com/publiccodenet) or add a tip in [an issue in our Projects repository](https://github.com/publiccodenet/projects/issues/new).
+The next episode will be in April, but date and guest are not set yet.
+If you have any suggestions for public coders we should talk to, reach out to us on [Twitter](https://twitter.com/publiccodenet) or comment in [an issue in our Projects repository](https://github.com/publiccodenet/projects/issues/new).